envoyproxy/envoy-perf/salvo/README.md

 ## Example Control Documents

 The control document defines the data needed to execute a benchmark.
-At the moment, the fully dockerized benchmark is the only one supported.
-This benchmark discoveres user supplied tests for execution and uses docker images to run the tests.
+At the moment, we support the fully dockerized benchmark and the scavenging benchmark.
+The work for the binary benchmark is in progress.

+The Fully Dockerized Benchmark discoveres user supplied tests for execution and uses docker images to run the tests.
 In the example below, the user supplied tests files are located in `/home/ubuntu/nighthawk_tests` and are mapped to a volume in the docker container.

-To run the benchmark, create a file with the following example contents:
+To run the dockerized benchmark, create a file with the following example contents:

 JSON Example: